lsst/lsst-texmf/docs/lsstdoc.rst

    \setDocCurator{A Person}

 Optionally, the document citation information can be defined here.
-LSST change-controlled documents do not require this information, but sometimes it is beneficial to include the citation information explicitly.
+Rubin change-controlled documents do not require this information, but sometimes it is beneficial to include the citation information explicitly.

 .. code-block:: latex